TrevPennington/thepenningtonco/README.md

 # The Pennington Co.
-A wedding photography portfolio website built Gatsby. https://www.thepennington.co/
+A wedding photography portfolio website built with Gatsby. https://www.thepennington.co/